-The ambulance sat at the foot of their driveway and Duvan was visible inside it.
+The ambulance sat in Mistic View close to the house and Duvan was visible inside it.
 He too was bloody though most of it had been scrubbed off.
-He wore a green scrub shirt that presumably the paramedics had provided him when they’d examined him.
+He wore a green scrub shirt that presumably the paramedics had provided him when they had examined him.
 “My friend Duvan is sitting up in the ambulance out there,” Adriel said.
-“If they’re done with him why don’t you invite him inside?”
+“If they’re done with him, why don’t you invite him inside?”

 Davies pursed his lips, did a sideways nod and unclipped his walkie-talkie microphone.
 “Looney, Davies,” he said into it, “would you bring Diaz up here when the Holy Cross boys are done with him?
 Seems Mr. Gibeon’s a friend of his and has invited him in.
 Maybe you could escort Mrs. Gibeon down at the same time,” he added, raising his eyebrows in Gabrielle’s direction.